sunfounder/raspad3/docs/source/faq.rst

 The reason is that the built-in Accel SHIM module has not been calibrated.

-Please refer to: :ref:`Calibrate the Rotating Screen Function`.
+Please refer to: :ref:`Install Rotating Screen Service`.

 About sleep problem
 -----------------------------